Cyberark listing puts Israeli venture capital fund in the spotlight

 | JERUSALEM

-Last week, shares in cybersecurity firm Cyberark (CYBR.O), which JVP has been building up for over a decade, surged after their initial public offering on Nasdaq, rising 85 percent in three days to value the company at around $880 million.
+Last week, shares in cybersecurity firm Cyberark, which JVP has been building up for over a decade, surged after their initial public offering on Nasdaq, rising 85 percent in three days to value the company at around $880 million.

 With JVP holding nearly 40 percent of the stock, the deal earned investors a nominal gain of $335 million.

-That follows a string of other recent "exits", including the sale of CyOptics to U.S. semiconductor maker Avago (AVGO.O) for $400 million last year, EMC's EMC.N acquisition of flash storage firm XtremIO for $430 million in 2012 and the $1 billion IPO of QlikTech QLIK.O on Nasdaq in 2010.
+That follows a string of other recent "exits", including the sale of CyOptics to U.S. semiconductor maker Avago for $400 million last year, EMC's acquisition of flash storage firm XtremIO for $430 million in 2012 and the $1 billion IPO of QlikTech on Nasdaq in 2010.

 Entrepreneurs from across Israel are lining up for JVP funding, especially those in the cybersecurity and data storage sectors, where the fund has built a niche and Israel's military-backed innovation leads the world.